Malthanatos/Bifrost/README.md

 Word Analysis

-Takes a given word and corpus and returns a series of formatted data points from avaialable databases and functions.
+Takes a given word and corpus and returns a series of formatted data points from available databases and functions.

 Requires:
 Python 3.3+